SamBurgess93/Milestone-1/README.md

 This colour scheme was chosen as it's a reflection of the owners official logo and creates a warm inviting feel to the webpage.

 #### Typography
 For fonts I decided to go with the [Roboto](https://fonts.google.com/specimen/Roboto "Link to Roboto Google Font") font imported from Google fonts.
-If for some reason the import faield then Sans serif would be used.
+If for some reason the import failed then Sans serif would be used.

 [Back to top ⇧](#bb-fitness)